San Francisco Itinerary: 3 Days with Kids

 If you have more than 3 days in San Francisco, we love the free tours at City Hall, the Asian Art Museum (with excellent children’s activities), and the Children’s Creativity Museum.
 Or you could head to Fort Funston to do some sand sledding, or visit the Haas-Lilienthal House, San Francisco’s only Victorian home open to the public.

 You could also consider adventuring outside the city.
-Some favorites include Muir Woods, the Fitzgerald Marine Reserve for tide pooling, Point Reyes for stunning hiking and coastal views, the Stanford campus in Palo Alto, the Bay Area Discovery Museum in Marin, or the Tech Museum in San Jose.
+Some favorites include Muir Woods (check out this Muir Woods & Sausalito tour!), the Fitzgerald Marine Reserve for tide pooling, Point Reyes for stunning hiking and coastal views, the Stanford campus in Palo Alto, the Bay Area Discovery Museum in Marin, or the Tech Museum in San Jose.
 Santa Cruz is beautiful and has lots of gorgeous beaches.
 Monterey and Carmel aren’t terribly far, and the Monterey Bay Aquarium is well worth a visit.
 Oakland has a number of fun museums (we love the Chabot Space & Science Center), and Berkeley has lots from terrific food to a hands-on building playground.

 Basically, you could return an endless number of times and never run out of activities for a fantastic San Francisco itinerary.
 Enjoy your visit!!